adamtow/notecuts/docs/English.md

 ### Description
 Add a description for your NoteCut or tap OK to leave it blank.

+<span id="adding-shortcuts"></span>
 ### Adding Shortcuts

-When you create a Local NoteCut, you can define which shortcuts can be run from the NoteCut.
+When you create a local NoteCut, you can define which shortcuts can be run from the NoteCut.
 By default, you can run any shortcut installed on the device.

 > If you don't specify anything, any shortcut on your iOS device will be available to run from this NoteCut.

 To restrict this, separate keywords by new lines.
 Any shortcut that contains the keyword can run when this NoteCut is evaluated.
 For instance: